idrsolutions/idrsolutions-js-client/README-BUILDVU.md

 //Upload is used when a file uploaded to the server
 //Download is used when the server downloads from the url var input = file ?
-IDRCLoudClient.UPLOAD : IDRCLoudClient.DOWNLOAD;
+IDRCloudClient.UPLOAD : IDRCloudClient.DOWNLOAD;

-IDRCLoudClient.convert({
+IDRCloudClient.convert({
     endpoint: endpoint,
     //Parameters are the API parameters that will be sent to the server
     //See https://github.com/idrsolutions/buildvu-microservice-example/blob/master/API.md